Membraneless Fuel Cells: Scaling issues

-Potential Applications of LFFCs
+Potential Applications of laminar flow fuel cells

 The thermodynamic potential of a fuel cell limits the amount of power that an individual cell can deliver.
 Therefore, in order to obtain more power, fuel cells must be connected in series or parallel (depending on whether greater current or voltage is desired).
 For large scale building and automobile power applications, macro fuel cells can be used because space is not necessarily the limiting constraint.
 However, for portable devices such as cell phones and laptops, macro fuel cells are often inefficient due to their space requirements lower run times.
 LFFCs however, are perfectly suited for these types of applications.
 The lack of a physical electrolytic membrane and energy dense fuels that can be used means that LFFC's can be produced at lower costs and smaller sizes.
 In most portable applications, energy density is more important than efficiency due to the low power requirements.